Skip to main content

 os.environ["LANGCHAIN_API_KEY"] = getpass.getpass()

 LangChain implements a Document abstraction, which is intended to represent a unit of text and associated metadata.
-It has two attributes:
+It has three attributes:

 • page_content: a string representing the content;